 It is this kind of truly remarkable invention can (and did) get a student designer like Emily Cummins an invitation to visit with the Queen of England.
-It looks like an unassuming mixed-material cylinder, but conceals the astonishing ability to transform rays from the sun into vital food-cooling air … a simple but world-changing technology.
+It looks like an unassuming mixed-material cylinder, but conceals the astonishing ability to transform rays from the sun into vital food-chilling air … a simple but world-changing technology.
 This solar-powered fridge design is so simple, but so cool.
 Literally.

 Refrigeration is a tough technology to make mobile, let alone solar-powered and suitable for the developed and developing nations of the world alike.
 A few years, now, since its creation, and already this little fridge has changed the lives of thousands of rural Africans who have heretofore relied on less convenient, cheap and healthy methods for keeping edible commodities fresh and safe.